Antoinette Harrell: Career

+Her extensive research on African-American leaders and churches in Tangipahoa Parish, Louisiana has led to four National Historical Markers being erected in the parish: at Greater St. James AME Church in Hammond, La. founded by the Rev. Charles Daggs; at the gravesite of Ponchatoula's first Black Mayor Arthur Tasker; at Grant Chapel African Methodist Episcopal Church in Amite, and at Mt.
+Canaan Missionary Baptist Church of Arcola organized by the Reverend M. Allen.

-Materials collected by Harrell, including photographs and recorded oral histories, are kept in a collection by Southeastern Louisiana University.
-Her research is also archived at the Amistad Research Center at Tulane University, in New Orleans.
-She has publicized her research through numerous books and feature articles in Louisiana media including The Drum and Jozef Syndicate La, as well as a local access television show called Knowing Your Family History, a weekly video discussion called Nurturing Our Roots, and has hosted Youth Genealogy Camps, where students are able to trace family histories through the same methods that she uses in her research.
+Materials collected by Harrell, including photographs and recorded oral histories, are kept in seven African-American collections at the Center for Southeast Louisiana Studies at Southeastern Louisiana University.
+These collections document the history, genealogy, and cultural heritage of the Harrell Family, Richardson Funeral Home Collection in Amite, La., the Reverend Arthur Tasker, Robert "Free Bob" Louis Vernon Jr., Bernice Alexander Bennett, Mt.
+Canaan Missionary Baptist Church of Arcola, and Eddie and Carrie Ponds.
+Her research is also archived at the Amistad Research Center at Tulane University in New Orleans.
+She has publicized her research through numerous books and feature articles in Louisiana media including The Drum, Jozef Syndicate La, and 64 Parishes magazine as well as a local access television show called Knowing Your Family History, a weekly video discussion called Nurturing Our Roots, and has hosted Youth Genealogy Camps, where students are able to trace family histories through the same methods that she uses in her research.

+In 2017, she earned honorary doctor of divinity from The People's Bible Training Institute in Florida for her national and international activism and community services.